Homeomorphistic/risk-tolerance/the-bond-book/ch_8_corporate.md

 # When to buy
 For investment grade bonds, you want to buy corporates when the yields are higher than those of treasuries by a significant amount, let's say 150 bp for maturities in 5-10 year range.
-As always you have to decide whether the spread is wide enought to compenstate you for additional risk you are taking on.
+As always you have to decide whether the spread is wide enough to compenstate you for additional risk you are taking on.
 Some professionals feel that for individual inverstors high-grade corporates do not have a spread that is wide enough to compensate for uncertainties.